slurmulon/bach/docs/guide.md

 #### Meter

-The meter of a track defines its time signature, which specifies two important pieces of information: the number of beats in a measure and the beat unit.
+The meter header of a track defines its time signature, which specifies two important pieces of information: the number of beats in a measure and the beat unit.

 The following meter tells `bach` that the track has 5 beats in a measure and that an 1/8th note is the beat unit, or the value of an individual beat.